ShinobuFormula/cassandraREST/README.md

 # Squeat Cassandra REST API

 - We are using a Revel server to handle our HTTP request
-- We are commuicating with our Cassandra database using GoCQL package
+- We are communicating with our Cassandra database using GoCQL package

 ## Requirements